Vemula-Niharika/Vemula-Niharika/README.md

 # Hi 👋, I'm Niharika Vemula

- **Entry-level Java Developer (Fresher)** passionate about backend development and building scalable applications using Java and Spring Boot.
+ **Entry-level Java Developer ** passionate about backend development and building scalable applications using Java and Spring Boot.

 ---